tinaaliakbarpour/dayCounter/README.md

 # DayCounter

-this is a simple program to count days between to days just run :
+this is a simple program to count days between two days just run :

 go run main.go